Frequently Asked Questions

 We typically have no more than three photographers teamed up with one photography guide.
 Occasionally there are four photographers.
-For some workshops we will have two or maybe even three groups of three or four photographers each with a guide.
+For some field workshops we will have two or maybe even three groups of three or four photographers each with a guide.
 The groups will work independently as much as possible.

 I have a question not answered here.

 Please use the contact form below to get in touch.
 We’d love to hear from you.